Idaho health board meeting halted after ‘intense protests’

 “My 12-year-old son is home alone right now and there are protestors banging outside the door,” Lachiondo said.

 Another board member, family physician Dr. Ted Epperly, said protests were “not under control at my house,” as well.
+Protesters went to at least three board members’ homes, the Boise Police Department said.

 Hundreds of protesters gathered at the Central District Health parking lot before and during the meeting.
 The protest at the health building was organized, at least in part, by a loose multi-state group called People’s Rights.
 The group was created by Ammon Bundy, an outspoken opponent of mask mandates during the coronavirus pandemic who gained national attention and stoked the so-called “patriot movement” after leading armed standoffs at his father’s Nevada ranch in 2014 and at a wildlife refuge in eastern Oregon in 2016.
 Members of an anti-vaccination group called Health Freedom Idaho also attended the protest.
 It wasn’t immediately known if Bundy attended the Boise protests Tuesday evening.